sanjayrakshit/cicd/README.md

 # This is a test repo to learn CICD and orchestration

 :bangbang: __Disclaimer: This repo is not a depiction of my skillset.
-There may be incorrect explanation or code inside it as I've just started learning it__
+There may be incorrect explanation or code inside it as I've just started learning it__ :grin:

 ## 1. Using kubernetes
 To run it with kubernetes, you need minikube and docker.
 To do successful deployment you need to run the following commands, in a new terminal.